MS-121/build-a-web-app-with-flask-python-microframework/README.md

 ### Launching the App

-1. cd to the directory where requirements.txt is located.
+1. cd to the directory where **requirements.txt** is located.
 2. activate your virtualenv.
-3. run: pip install -r requirements.txt in your shell.
+3. run `pip install -r requirements.txt` in your shell.
 ------

 These are source files for the Envato Tuts+ course: [Build a Web App With Flask Python Microframework][published url]